 - Value in itself, when Plato defines good as being the sun of the intelligible world 4, at the top of the hierarchy.

-It now seems that we should avoid using the concept of 'good' to adequately formulate the problem of values, as its various meanings encompass several distinct questions bundled into a single term.
-This ambiguity does not stem from a gradual historical shift in meaning; it has been inherent since its Greek conceptual ancestor, agathon.
+It now seems clear that the concept of 'good' is ill-suited to an adequate formulation of the problem of values, since its various meanings bundle several distinct questions into a single term.
+Nor does this ambiguity result from a gradual historical shift in meaning; it has been inherent since the concept's Greek ancestor, agathon.

-To sidestep this difficulty, we should use a different, more fitting concept to address the axiological problem.
+To sidestep this difficulty, we should look for a different, more fitting concept with which to approach the axiological problem.
 But which concept should we choose?

-It appears that the various meanings of 'good' share a common thread: they all refer to something appealing to humans, something that can be considered a purpose.
-One can try to fulfill one’s duty, take pleasure in something, pursue perfect happiness, or select useful and valuable objects.
-The concept of finality unifies all these meanings, prompting us to ask whether we might reconsider the concept of the good by focusing on the idea underlying it—one that seems more significant than the others: finality, or ultimate purpose.
+The various meanings of 'good' appear to share a common thread: they all refer to something appealing to human beings, something that may be considered a purpose.
+One can strive to fulfil one's duty, take pleasure in something, pursue happiness, or seek out useful and valuable objects.
+The concept of finality unifies all these meanings, and this prompts us to ask whether we might reframe the concept of the good by focusing on the idea that seems to underlie it—one that appears more fundamental than the others: finality, or ultimate purpose.

 Can we determine the value of something through the concept of finality?
-Two arguments might guide us toward this conclusion.
-Firstly, it seems that we must understand the end purpose of something to determine its value.
-For instance, we can assess the value of a pair of shoes only if we know their purpose (walking) and can determine whether they fulfill this purpose (Are they comfortable?
+Two considerations point in this direction.
+First, it seems that we must understand the end purpose of something in order to determine its value.
+For instance, we can assess the value of a pair of shoes only if we know their purpose (walking) and can determine whether they fulfil it (Are they comfortable?
 Do they have holes?).
-Secondly, the quest for a supreme value likely aligns with the search for a supreme end purpose.
+Second, the quest for a supreme value likely aligns with the search for a supreme end purpose.
 But is this truly the case?

 This approach appears promising.
-We will now examine the writings of Aristotle, who offers the most robust representation of this approach.
+We will now examine the writings of Aristotle, who offers the most robust representation of it.

 1. Republic, 608e